 Unfortunately the orange glow is just the heater element.

-It's often impossible to tell if a valve is working or not by simply looking at it, there are some exceptions and we'll explore these below.
+It’s often impossible to tell if a valve is working by simply looking at it.
+There are some exceptions however and I will explain below.

 The humble electron valve /tube / vacuum tube.
 Found here in it’s native environment firmly inserted into a socket and seen hanging from a metal chassis.
 That orange glow means it’s working doesn’t it?
 It shows good health, great sound and it definitely cannot be a valve, it’s probably a pesky capacitor or fuse or something else. (so i read on a forum)

 The orange strip or blob you see on the top of a valve is simply a heater element, it is coated with a chemical and it generates electrons..
 Nothing else! hey it’ll generally work even if the valve case is shattered!
 The little heater glow in 99% of the cases doesn’t give any indication to a faulty valve without testing.

 Below are some examples of faults you can see a Valve do when they go wrong!!

 Left – In this picture the valve appears to be having a surge of current internally and is shown by the Plasma in the vacuume lighting up as a resultant.
 This would indicate a serious over current situation and or a faulty valve.
 Sometimes a faulty valve would be denoted by this flashing like a fireworks display and loud pops and crackles heard through the speaker even with the master volume down.

 Middle – If an overcurrent situation in a valve lasts too long it can cause the plate inside the valve to start to glow red, this isn’t the normal orange line you see (the heater) but actually the whole valve plate starting to glow.
 This is a serious overload condition and if ran for too long like this would cause resistors internally to blow, and likely damage to output transformers.
 This situation may be referred to as “redplating”